ayushgagarwal/Data-Cleaning/README.md

 # Data-Cleaning
 This repository consists of a number of data sets that have been cleaned by me.
+All of it is done in Python!

 About the word document:-
 - It contains a list of all the commands that I have used in order to clean the data sets.